TheGigaMaster/Personal-BL3-mods/Varkid Mod/README.md

 Increase badass to superbadass from 10% to 15%

-Increase superbadass to raid from 0% to 5%
+Increase superbadass to raid from 0% to 5% (currently not in game)

 #